About The Foundation

 This feeling of gratitude was different from before.
 As before I held strangers’ selfless acts in reverence.
 This time I knew and loved the people who came before me to give us the opportunities in the future.
 This became the heaviest weight to bear — how do you show gratitude to those who aren’t in this world?
 It took some time to figure this out but the answer is simple: “Change the World” in their honor.

-What began as a way to honor her legacy has grown into a mission to support crucial medical research, helping families facing the same battles that so many others have endured.
+What began as a way to honor my grandmother's legacy, has grown into a mission to support crucial medical research which helps families facing the same battles that so many others have endured.
 Being part of this foundation means carrying forward her compassion, strength, and spirit while working toward a healthier future for others.

 As someone whose life has depended on medical advancements, funding for research is non-negotiable.
 Since birth, I have lived with congenital heart disease.
 While my life has been forever shaped by it, continued research, treatment, and education have made living with CHD more manageable and given me opportunities that might not have existed otherwise.